Smudgge/SmUtility/README.md

 # Command messages
 reloaded: '{prefix} Reloaded all configs! <3'

+# Command errors
-playerIsOffline: '{prefix} Player is offline'
+playerIsOffline: '{error} Player is offline'
-requiresArguments: '&7&l> &7This command requires arguments. /<commands> <args>'
+requiresArguments: '{error} This command requires arguments. &f/<commands> <args>'
+somethingWentWrong: '{error} Something went wrong, please contact your server administrator to check the console.'
+# If you reload a command to disable it, this message will appear until you restart the server to remove the command completely
+disabledFeature: '{error} This feature is disabled'

 # Make your servers colourised!
 # When ever the plugin mentions a server it will format it